marodere/ctf/2016/sctf/spacefriends/README.md

 Every such subgraph should entirely belong to the one half.  we can split the graph into two equal halves with the largest connection-weight `ew` if and only if we there's some set of the subgraphs that contains exactly N/2 nodes.

 ## Subset sum
-How to find out is thre're such set?
-We'll find out an answer using dynamic programming.
-Let `freeParts[i]` be a count of nodes in the `i`'s subgraph and try to score `w` nodes.
+How to find out if there's such set?
+We'll answer using dynamic programming.
+Let `fP[i]` be the count of nodes in the `i`'s subgraph and try to score `w` nodes.
 First of all, suppose that we're able to score 0 nodes using no subgraphs.
 Next,
 - If we're able to score `w` nodes using subgraphs `1..i-1`, then we're able to score `w` nodes even with subgraph `i` - we just not required to include it.